 Advice for Irish road users when severe weather conditions strike.

-RTÉ news reporter, Teresa Mannion gives advice for driving in severe weather conditions such as driving in snow, on wet roads, flooded roads and in ice and snow.
-Teresa also explains Ireland’s severe weather warning system.
+RTÉ news reporter, Teresa Mannion gives advice for driving in severe weather conditions such high winds, heavy rainfall, and freezing temperatures.
+She also explains Ireland’s severe weather warning system.

 Our videos with Teresa Mannion offer advice to road users on coping with severe weather.

 The government’s ‘Be Winter-Ready’ campaign provides advice on how to prepare for winter.